Recorder (musical instrument): Partial covering of holes

 The primary function of the thumbhole is to serve as an octaving vent.
 When it is leaked, the first mode of vibration of the air column becomes unstable: i.e., the register changes.
 In most recorders, this is required for the playing of every note higher than a ninth above the lowest note.
 The player must adjust the position of the thumb for these notes to sound stable and in tune.

 The partial opening of the thumbhole may be achieved by sliding or rolling the thumb off the hole, or by bending the thumb at the first knuckle.
 To partially uncover a covered hole, the player may slide the finger off the hole, bend or roll the finger away from the hole, gently lift the finger from the hole, or a combination of these.
 To partially cover an open hole, the reverse is possible.

-Generally speaking, the partial opening of covered fingerholes raises the pitch of the sounding note while the partial closure of open fingerholes lowers the pitch.
+Generally speaking, the partial opening of covered finger holes raises the pitch of the sounding note while the partial closure of open finger holes lowers the pitch.

 Holes 6 and 7

-On most "baroque" modelled modern recorders, the lower two fingers of the lower hand actually cover two holes each (called "double holes").
+On most models of "baroque" modern recorders, the lower two fingers of the lower hand actually cover two holes each (called "double holes").
 Whereas on the vast majority of baroque recorders and all earlier recorders these two fingers covered a single hole ("single holes"), double holes have become standard for baroque modelled modern recorders.

 By covering one or both of these two, smaller holes, a recorder player can play the notes a semitone above the lowest note and a minor third above the lowest note, notes that are possible on single holed recorders only through the partial covering of those holes, or the covering of the bell.